Kesha videography

-In 2013, she released the music videos for the singles "C'Mon" and "Crazy Kids", the latter featuring rapper will.i.am from the album Warrior.
+In 2013, she released the music videos for the singles "C'Mon" and "Crazy Kids" from the album Warrior, the latter featuring rapper will.i.am.
 She then went on to appear in the music video for "Timber" alongside Pitbull in which she also provided guest vocals to.
 Later for New Years, Kesha made her directorial debut with the music video for "Dirty Love", though this version of the song did not include Iggy Pop, rather a solo version was used instead.

 After leaving rehab for her eating disorder in 2014, Kesha became a judge for the reality singing competition show, Rising Star.
 The other judging panel consisted of Ludacris and Brad Paisley with Josh Groban as the host.
 The show was canceled after one season.
 Kesha and her cat, Mr. Peeps, made a cameo appearance in the music video for "My Song 5" by HAIM.

 In 2015, Kesha appeared in the mid-credits scene of the film Jem and the Holograms as Pizzazz, the leader of the rival band to Jem and the Holograms, The Misfits.

 In 2017, Kesha released her comeback single, "Praying" after not releasing any new solo work in five years.
 She released the accompanying music video along with two more for "Woman" and "Learn to Let Go" from her third studio album Rainbow.
 The music video for "Hymn" was filmed but it wasn't released until the following year.
-She appeared in the music video, "Good Old Days", her song with Macklemore.
+She appeared in the music video for "Good Old Days", her song with Macklemore.

 In 2018, Kesha released the music video for her cover of Janis Joplin's "I Need A Man To Love", retitled "I Need A Woman To Love" from the LGBTQ inclusive EP, Universal Love - Wedding Songs Reimagined.
 On August 10, 2018, she released her documentary short film Rainbow - The Film on Apple Music.
 It follows her personal struggles, the creation of Rainbow, and her performance at the Grammy's.
 Kesha also appeared in the music video for the duet version of The Struts' "Body Talks" in August.
 The official music video for the song "Here Comes the Change" for the film On the Basis of Sex was live streamed on October 24, 2018 on her YouTube.